the key to local history

 of the importance (of a family Bible) to a person," Pearce said.

-of Minnesotans," display on the third floor of the UMD library features
+of Minnesotans," display on the third floor of the Library features

 25 books that trace the history of the early immigrants through the